turingschool/career-development-curriculum/module_three/job_search_strategies.md

 So if you aren't going to just apply to a posting on a job board, what is your process?

 Here are helpful tips for the process:
-1. Find a job posting that interests you
+1. Find a job opportunity that interests you
   * Use one of the job searching tools below
 2. Conduct research
   * Go to the company's site and find out about their mission, product, customer base, blog posts